File Upload Cheat Sheet¶

 Other than defining the extension of the uploaded file, its MIME-type can be checked for a quick protection against simple file upload attacks.

-This can be done preferrably in a whitelist approach; otherwise, this can be done in a blacklist approach.
+This can be done preferrably in an allow list approach; otherwise, this can be done in a block list approach.